 Once doctors have graduated veterinary school they have a choice to either start practicing medicine as a general practitioner or pursue further training through an internship.
 An internship is a one year position that doctors apply to after veterinary school.
 This is usually a program where veterinarians (interns) are exposed to multiple different specialists/ specialties.
 This allows further training prior to practicing medicine on your own or further pursuing additional training to become specialized.
 ACCESS does not have an internship program.
 This is very different from most referral hospitals.
-ALL OF OUR DOCTORS AT ACCESS HAVE ALREADY COMPLETED AN INTERNSHIP OR EQUIVALENT TRAINING.

 Interns may decide to either go to general practice or pursue further specialized training in a specialty.
 Interns who want to become specialized will then apply for Residencies.
 Residencies range from two years to five years in length, depending on the program and specialty.
 Residencies require complete devotion and are life consuming for these candidates.
 ACCESS has a three year residency program in Small Animal Emergency and Critical Care.